 FBI Interview Report (March 2, 2018) – Dr. Petrou and Dr. Foerster, Ann Arbor Field Office

-On March 2, 2018, Dr. Myria Petrou and Dr. Bradley Foerster were asked to appear for a follow-up interview at the FBI Ann Arbor field office.
-The FBI record presented here reflects that interview and is based on a partial FOIA production.
+On March 2, 2018, Dr. Myria Petrou and Dr. Bradley Foerster appeared for a follow-up interview at the FBI Ann Arbor field office.
+The FBI record presented here was later produced through a partial FOIA release.

-The FBI record confirms that the interview included FBI Special Agent Sue Lucas and a Special Agent from the U.S. Department of Health and Human Services Office of Inspector General (HHS-OIG).
-The name of the HHS-OIG Special Agent in the released record is redacted.
-Dr. Petrou and Dr. Foerster were met by FBI Special Agent Sue Lucas in the lobby of the federal building and escorted through a rear entrance into the FBI office and an interview room, rather than through a public front entrance.
+Dr. Petrou and Dr. Foerster were met by Agent Lucas in the lobby of the federal building and escorted through a rear entrance into the FBI office and interview room.
 During the meeting, the HHS-OIG agent identified himself as Tyson Howard, who had previously contacted Dr. Petrou regarding grant-related concerns.
-The agent provided a business card identifying himself but did not display a badge.

-During the interview, Dr. Petrou and Dr. Foerster reported statements made by Dr. Paul Cronin, including that he told them that Dr. Petrou’s mother was a “Russian spy.”
-In response, Agent Lucas asked whether Cronin had stated if Dr. Petrou’s mother was “a true agent or just a money launderer?”
-Dr. Petrou and Dr. Foerster stated that they did not know and that such questions should be directed to Cronin.
-The FBI record further reflects that criminal concerns were reported, including grant-related issues.
+During the interview, Dr. Petrou and Dr. Foerster reported statements attributed to Dr. Paul Cronin, including statements that Dr. Petrou’s mother was a “Russian spy.”
+According to the FBI report, Agent Lucas asked whether Cronin had indicated she was “a true agent or just a money launderer.”
+Dr. Petrou and Dr. Foerster responded that such questions should be directed to Cronin.

-The FBI advised that there was an ongoing federal investigation and that the discussion should not be disclosed.
+The interview also included discussion of alleged criminal and grant-related concerns.
+The FBI advised that there was an ongoing federal investigation and instructed that the discussion not be disclosed.

-When asked whether that position would extend to investigating a murder if there were a wrongful death suit, the OIG agent became visibly agitated, struck the table, and reprimanded Dr. Foerster for “putting words into his mouth.”
-The agents did not address concerns regarding police corruption.
+When asked whether that position would extend to a hypothetical wrongful death investigation involving pending civil litigation, the agent became visibly agitated, struck the table, and reprimanded Dr. Foerster for “putting words into his mouth.”

 An administrative appeal was submitted seeking disclosure of the name of the HHS-OIG Special Agent referenced in the record; that appeal was denied.